CloudChi/FX-Framework/Introdution.md

         - Cluttered up Data Viewer when debugging
     - JSON is default standard for web APIs
       - this increases likelyhood of any given developer being familiar

+### Error-Handling
+  - If Errors are consistent and informative, it leads to better code, because users can avoid common mistakes
+  - Correct way is hard, wrong way is easy
+  - Lower tolerance for wrong

+### Version / Updating
+  - Standard code very hard to update and experiment with versioning
+  - If you can update code without breaking things, you can iterate over and over
+  - Coding with any Framework is a balance between freedom and advantages
+    - What do you give up versus what do you get
+    - For example, if you have to provide parameters in JSON, that is a limitation, but the advantage is a subscript might have a JSON parsing routine to parse out parameters easily

+### Dependencies
+  - Managing Dependencies
+  - Predictable
+  - Possible ???
+  - Scalable
+  - Concept of exponential growth of dependencies
+    - How quickly dependencies grow
+    - Identify then fix
+    - Limited breakage
+    - Prevent resolving incorrectly
+      - FileMaker Themes and Styles are example of this ???

 ## FX Framework System Design